ini-asangansi/mangrove/src/errors/README.rst

     from errors.MangroveException import FieldValidationException, TypeException

     def validate_age(age):
-        if type(age) != int:
+        if type(age) != int and not age.isdigit():
+            """
+               If age neither an int or a string that can be converted to an int
+            """
-            raise TypeException("Age is not a whole number.") if not 0 <= age <= 135:
+            raise TypeException("Age is not a whole number.") if not 0 <= int(age) <= 135:
+            """
+                If age is not between 0 and 135
+            """
-            raise FieldValidationException("Age is not in the acceptable range")
+            raise FieldValidationException("Age is not in the range of 0 to 135")
+        """
-        #If we made it here the validation passed so return None to denote no errors
+           We made it here so the validation passed.
+           Return None to denote no errors.
+        """
         return None